-The attorneys of Robertson Law, PLLC are working with the assistance of attorneys from Williamson & Williams, in a class action lawsuit against the Washington State Department of Licensing.
-This suit seeks refund of the fees paid by Petitioners who requested a hearing with the DOL to contest a license suspension or revocation due to a DUI-related arrest.
-It is our sincere belief that requiring a fee for basic due process protections is fundamentally unfair and contrary to law.
-We will continue to update this site with information about this lawsuit, as it progresses.
+The attorneys of Robertson Law, PLLC worked with the assistance of attorneys from Williamson & Williams, in a class action lawsuit against the Washington State Department of Licensing.
+This suit sought refund of the fees paid by Petitioners who requested a hearing with the DOL to contest a license suspension or revocation due to a DUI-related arrest.
+It has been our sincere belief that requiring a fee for basic due process protections is fundamentally unfair and contrary to law.

 Washington voters enacted the Implied Consent law in 1968.
 This law operates to suspend the driving privileges of any driver following an arrest for DUI.
 This process is separate from any criminal charges that may follow the arrest.
 Under the Implied Consent law, the Department provides drivers with the opportunity to request an administrative hearing before a Department hearing examiner, via RCW 46.20.308(8).
 The process for instituting a license suspension, however, commences with the arresting officer.
 Once the officer files his or her report with the Department alleging statutory requirements for the suspension have been met, the suspension is mandatory.
 Unless a driver requests a hearing, the suspension commences with no consideration whether grounds actually exist to justify the suspension.

 Beginning in 1994, the DOL began charging a fee for this hearing.
-Starting at $100; the fee now stands at a shocking $375.
+Starting at $100; the fee eventually increased to $375.
 A provision allows indigent drivers to request a waiver of this fee, but anyone who does not qualify as "indigent" must pay this fee in order to have a hearing convened.
 No legal process exists for drivers to seek a refund of this fee once paid, even if the hearing examiner ultimately rules in their favor and the license suspension is cancelled.
 RCW 46.20.308(8).

-The Legislature increased this fee to a shocking $375 effective October 1, 2012.
+The Legislature increased this fee to a shocking $375 in 2012.
 DOL records show that from 2009 to 2011, over 18,000 drivers paid the (then required) $200 fee for the administrative hearing.
-We are currently awaiting word from the Washington Supreme Court as to whether direct review of this matter will be granted.
 The case is James Didlake v.
 Washington State Department of Licensing.
 The Superior Court cause number is 12-2-25882-1 SEA.
 The petition for direct review with the Supreme Court has been filed under case number 88774-8.
-Here is our Statement in Support of Direct Review with the Supreme Court:
+Here was our Statement in Support of Direct Review with the Supreme Court: